roman-aguilera/common-instructions/README.md

 http://www.hypexr.org/linux_scp_help.php
 ```

-## Making command line commands automatically run when a new terminal pops up
+## Getting desired command-line commands to automatically run when you start a new terminal
 Go to your bash file. this should be found in your home directoory and is named `.bashrc`
 ```
 cd ~ # go to your home directory